Fender (vehicle): Motorcycles

-In the UK it is a legal requirement that a motorcycle should be fitted with mudguards.
+In the UK, a motorcycle is legally required to be fitted with mudguards.
 While motorcycles are invariably fitted with mudguards, only touring cycles generally have fully functional mudguards.
-Some machines can be seen with a stub of a mudguard only a few inches long, which satisfies the legal requirements but does not actually provide any protection from thrown mud and spray.
+Some machines can be seen with a stub of a mudguard only a few inches long, which satisfies the legal requirements but does not provide any protection from thrown mud and spray.

-Sporty-styled or racing motorcycles sometimes come with, or have added as an aftermarket accessory, a "hugger" rear fender, attached to the rear swingarm and very close to the tire, rather than attached to the rear subframe and away from the tire.
+Sporty-styled or racing motorcycles sometimes come with or have added as an aftermarket accessory, a "hugger" rear fender, attached to the rear swingarm and very close to the tire rather than attached to the rear subframe and away from the tire.
 Conversely, the practice of removing the front fender and reducing the size of the rear fender produced the bobber customization style of the 1950s onwards.